2017 Figsbury Challenge : Event Report & Testimonial

 "What a fun event for runners of all abilities.
 Great to join in with the fun runners and enjoy the excitement of the day.
 Whether you dress as a super hero or a piece of fruit, spectators and families cheer you all the way to the finish line.
 Well organised, picturesque course and a foodie treat at the end, what more could you ask for?"
 Gratefully received words from Jerry Rogers who is obviously taking the run very seriously!

-Fabrice Webb, a former Winterbourne Earl's pupil said "My sister and I have been running the Figsbury Challenge since attending Winterbourne Earls Primary School – about the last 9 years!
+Fabrice Webb, a former Winterbourne Earl's pupil and 2017 race winner said "My sister and I have been running the Figsbury Challenge since attending Winterbourne Earls Primary School – about the last 9 years!
 We come back year after year as it is such a fun event and open to such a wide range of ages and abilities.
 I must admit that having sibling rivalry adds to the excitement.
 The Figsbury Challenge was our first experience of running events and we haven’t looked back since and both my sister and I went on to become members of City of Salisbury Athletic and Running Club (CoSARC)"

 Do you recall the Figsbury Fox (Stuart Holloway)?
 This is what he had to say about the Figsbury Challenge.
 "It was so rewarding being chosen to lead the children’s races.
 Seeing all those keen happy children fulfil a challenging event was well worth putting the Fox outfit on for.
 It was quite a struggle to try and stay in front of some of the more energetic and enthusiastic children trying to sprint the race from the start, staying right on my tail.
 A great event for all the family."